artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 _Woah woah woah, what's this_ `ExtractActionParameters` _voodoo?_

 It's a conditional type of course!
-Here's a first stab at implementing it:
+Here's a first attempt at implementing it:

 ```ts
 type ExtractActionParameters<A, T> = A extends { type: T } ?
 A : never
 ```

 This is a lot like the `ExtractCat` example from before, where we were were refining the `Animals` union by searching for something that can `meow()`.
-Here, we're refining the `Action` union type by searching for an action with a particular `type` property.
+Here, we're refining the `Action` union type by searching for an interface with a particular `type` property.
 Let's see if it works:

 ```ts
 type Test = ExtractActionParameters<Action, "LOG_IN">